 The organizations, support groups, workshops and residencies designed to support and encourage writer parents are a marvellous way for writers to be among others who entirely understand the struggle, joy, and myriad challenges (still sounds good, doesn’t it?) we face.

 There is no balance for any parent, and certainly not for a parent who is a writer, but there is community, companionship, and the opportunity to share in the experience with people who completely understand what you’re going through.
 Every day is a day of elephant stuffing, but being able to grouse and laugh at it with other writers who have a menagerie of their own makes it seem much more OK.

-Sign Up to Receive our FREE Writer Parent Resources HERE, plus literary news, info, tips, and more ~
+Sign Up for our FREE Writer Parent Resources HERE, plus literary news, info, tips, and more ~

 Looking for support with your work to fast-track your writing, increase your productivity, and feel motivated, confident?
 Reach out any time for a complementary consultation any time.
 We love supporting our writers!